Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation

-Two-stage methods usually follow the \textit{``detect-then-describe"} pipeline, which employs the detection backbone to generate a series of proposals and then create captions for each detected object, as shown in \cref{Vote2Cap-DETR} (a).
-Current studies mainly focus on modeling the attributes of each object as well as the relationship between several adjacent objects.
-The pioneering approach Scan2Cap \cite{chen2021scan2cap} regards each proposal as the node in the relational graph to model the relationship between different proposals, generating an enhanced representation of each proposal.
+\textbf{3D Dense Captioning.} Unlike 2D image captioning, which primarily generates an overall description of a given image \cite{vinyals2015show,chen2015mind,wu2016value}, 3D dense captioning requires a more nuanced understanding of the location and attribute of objects.
+Early 3D dense captioning approaches usually follow a dual-stage “detect-then-describe” pipeline, which employs the detection backbone to generate a series of proposals and then create captions for each detected object.
+Several studies, such as Scan2Cap \cite{chen2021scan2cap}, MORE \cite{jiao2022more}, and SpaCap3D \cite{wang2022spatiality}, TOD${^3}$Cap \cite{jin2024tod3cap} mainly focus on modeling the attributes of each object as well as the relationship between several adjacent objects.
+For example, Scan2Cap \cite{chen2021scan2cap} regards each proposal as the node in the relational graph to model the relationship between different proposals, generating an enhanced representation of each proposal.
 Then, Scan2Cap adopts relational and enhanced features to produce more distinctive descriptions through a context-aware attention captioning module.
-However, Scan2Cap has limitations in extracting complex inter-object relations.
-To capture complex relations in 3D scene, MORE \cite{jiao2022more} progressively encodes object relations because complex relations can be deduced from a limited of basic ones.
-Specifically, MORE encodes multiple first-order relations (\textit{e.g.}, on the left) as edges of a graph constructed over 3D proposals.
-Then, MORE extracts several triplets that encapsulate first-order relations as the basic unit from the previous graph to construct the object-centric triplet graph, inferring multi-order relations (\textit{e.g.}, surrounded by) for every target object.
-Similarly, SpaCap3D \cite{wang2022spatiality} proposes a relative spatiality modeling scheme, where the relation learning among proposals is explicitly supervised to guide the spatial relations encoding.

-Another significant development is to transfer the rich texture and color information in 2D images to produce faithful descriptions.
-Earlier methods \cite{chen2021scan2cap,jiao2022more,wang2022spatiality} employ auxiliary feature extractors to integrate 2D features into the 3D point cloud.
-While effective, these approaches increase the computational load during the inference stage.
-To tackle this issue, X-Trans2CaP \cite{yuan2022x} employs a cross-modal knowledge distillation strategy based on the teacher-student architecture, where the teacher network leverages multi-modal inputs and the student only takes 3D inputs.
-Specifically, during the training phase, the teacher network employs the feature consistency constraints to guide the student one to learn 2D prior knowledge.
-Owing to the feature alignment in the training phase, only point cloud need to be fed into the student network during the inference stage to obtain reliable descriptions that implicitly combine information from two modalities.
+The above methods integrate 2D features (color and texture) into the 3D point cloud via auxiliary encoder.
+Although this strategy can improve performance, it increases the computational load during the inference stage.
+To tackle this issue, X-Trans2CaP \cite{yuan2022x} employs a teacher-student knowledge distillation framework.
+Teacher network leverages 2D-3D inputs, while student uses only 3D inputs.
+During training, feature consistency constraints guide the student network to learn 2D prior knowledge.
+As a result, only 3D point cloud needs to be fed into the student network during the inference stage to obtain reliable descriptions that implicitly combine information from both modalities.